 23. Exemption from fees if severe financial hardship

+(1A) This regulation applies as follows —

+(a) subregulation (1) applies to a person undertaking or wishing to undertake a concession-eligible course or a category 4 course;

-(1AA) This regulation applies to a person undertaking or wishing to undertake a concession-eligible course or a category 4 course.
+(b) subregulation (2) applies to a person undertaking or wishing to undertake a concession-eligible course, a category 4 course or a category 6 course.

-(1) If the governing council of a college is satisfied, on application by a person to whom this regulation applies who wishes to enrol at the college that payment of the course fee would cause severe financial hardship to the person, the council may determine that the person is not required to pay the course fee.
+(1) If the governing council of a college is satisfied, on application by a person to whom this subregulation applies who wishes to enrol at the college that payment of the course fee would cause severe financial hardship to the person, the council may determine that the person is not required to pay the course fee.

-(2) If the governing council of a college is satisfied, on application by a person to whom this regulation applies who would otherwise be liable for a fee imposed under regulation 16 for a service, that payment of the fee would cause severe financial hardship to the person, the council may determine that the fee is not payable by the person for the service.
+(2) If the governing council of a college is satisfied, on application by a person to whom this subregulation applies who would otherwise be liable for a fee imposed under regulation 16 for a service, that payment of the fee would cause severe financial hardship to the person, the council may determine that the fee is not payable by the person for the service.

 [Regulation 23 amended: Gazette 23 Dec 2005 p.
 6249; 17 Dec 2013 p.
 6267-8; 23 Dec 2016 p.
 5909; 3 Feb 2017 p.
-1117.]
+1117; SL 2020/84 r.
+9.]

 Division 3 — Refund of fees